-The Royal Commission into Institutional Responses to Child Sexual Abuse has heard shocking allegations about physical and sexual abuse committed on children living at NSW boys’ homes between the 1960s and 1990s.
+The Royal Commission into Institutional Responses to Child Sexual Abuse heard shocking allegations about physical and sexual abuse committed on children living at NSW boys’ homes between the 1960s and 1990s.

-In one such submission to the Royal Commission, 50-year-old Gordon Myers alleged he was raped and bashed by various staff at Daruk Training School in Windsor, beginning when he arrived there for the first time in 1978 as a 13 year old.
+In one such submission to the Royal Commission, 50-year-old Gordon Myers alleged he was raped and bashed by various staff at Daruk Training School in Windsor, beginning when he arrived there for the first time in 1978 as a 13-year-old.

 Myers said that physical and sexual assaults occurred on a regular basis over a period of five years, and accused a staff member of performing illegal circumcisions on him and other boys at the home.

-Wide ranging child abuse also allegedly occurred at a number of smaller, individual houses run by married couples known as ‘house parents’.
+Wide-ranging child abuse also allegedly occurred at a number of smaller, individual houses run by married couples known as ‘house parents’.
 Among other submissions, the Royal Commission heard reports about abuse and cruelty by house parents on an acreage at Mittagong where farming activities took place.

 Kelso Lawyers is working on behalf of survivors of abuse to negotiate significant financial settlements through Alternative Dispute Resolution and mediation, with no court appearances or hearings to attend.